xackery/eqemu-snap/README.md

 - We'll be using a standalone binary mysql install for dev purposes.
 - `make init-mariadb`.
 This will create build/bin/db and download/create a standalone copy of mariadb.
 - `make mariadb`.
 This will start a mysql server.
 May have to press enter to get prompt after it starts.
 - `make inject-mariadb`.
-This sets up a takp user and such
+This sets up a takp user and such.
+If you get an error "mysql not found", try running `sudo apt install mariadb-client`
 - `make prep` This will create a build subfolder, and copy files from base.
 This can be ran multiple times, files are checked prior to copying.
 - `make binaries` This will download the latest binaries for the server and client.
 This can be ran multiple times, files are checked prior to downloading.
 - `make source-mariadb` This will source the database with latest peq.
 May take a while.
+If you get an error `Can't locate JSON.pm` use `sudo apt install libjson-perl`

 - `make shared` Run shared memory.
 See if any errors
 - `make world` Start world.
 This will lock up the terminal, you can create a new one for additional processes.